 Our site, on the other hand, IS mobile responsive.
 You can see everything flow and stack smoothly, and all of the content is still where you can see and click on it as the screen gets smaller.

 Use Google’s Mobile-Friendly Test tool to find out if your website passes.

 Add your website URL and click the “Analyze” button.
-If your site is mobile friendly, you’ll get this nice green bar once it’s done.
+If your site is mobile friendly, you’ll get this nice message once it’s done.

 If you still have no clue if your site is or isn’t mobile friendly/responsive or if you need to get you website up-to-date, looking good and working properly on mobile devices, we can help.
 Click here to get started and make things nice and “friendly” for people who visit your website.